 How does it work?

+You can find various route planners on the Internet.
+Some of these route planners are also available as apps on the phone.
 The most important is that you use an up-to-date route planner.
-That means that the layer with the cycle route network (the layer that is placed on the base map) on the map of cycle route planner should be updated regularly.
-Bicycle junctions are changed or removed for various reasons, for example because of the construction of a new road or a new district, which made it necessary to move or remove a particular bicycle junction.
+Cycle junctions are changed or removed for various reasons, for example because of the construction of a new road or a new district, which made it necessary to move or remove a particular cycle junction.

-By using a cycle route planner that regularly updates the cycle network, you will significantly reduce the possibility to miss a bike junction during your cycle route.
+By using a cycle route planner that regularly updates the cycle network, you will significantly reduce the possibility to miss a cycle junction during your cycle route.
 Of course you will understand that not every new change in the cycle network can be adapted immediately in the cycle route planners.
-Therefore I recommend to check theat the junctions regularly during your cycle route.
-Below are some cycle route planners that are updated regularly.
+Therefore I recommend to check the information boards at the junctions regularly during your cycle route.
+Below are some websites with cycle route planners that are updated regularly.